mcc1999/translate-extension/README.md

 A simple English transition vscode extension.

 ## Features
-It can variable names and sentence.
+It can translate variable names and sentence.

 Follow pattern can be translated:
 - getTranslation